davisanc/AzureSecurityLabs/README.md

 - If you already have Visual Studio Code, please open it.
 If not:

   - Install Visual Studio Code from the [Visual Studio Code website](https://code.visualstudio.com)
   - Allow Visual Studio Code to launch after installation.
-If you already have Visual Studio Code installed, open it.
+If you already have Visual Studio Code installed, open it

 - In Visual Studio Code, click the **View** menu option and select **Terminal**.
 This will open a PowerShell terminal command prompt which is a great place to run the Azure CLI commands from in the labs.